Festivals-App/festivals-gateway/operation/DEPLOYMENT.md

 # Development Deployment

-This deployment guide explains how to deploy the FestivalsApp Identity Server using certificates intended for development purposes.
+This deployment guide explains how to deploy the FestivalsApp Gateway using certificates intended for development purposes.

 ## Prerequisites